 Biodegradable waste, such as food, paper, and wood, can be decomposed naturally to create organic fertilizer and manure for plants.

 Reutilization of Waste

-There are many products that can be used multiple times after being purchased.
+Many products can be used multiple times after being purchased.
 These items can be used for their original purpose again or repurposed for different uses.

 One way to do this is by donating books and clothes to those in need for reuse.
 Additionally, clothes can be redesigned and repurposed for a new and refreshed look.

-In order to reduce waste, it’s important to start at the source.
-This means minimizing the amount of waste we produce on a daily basis.
+In order to decrease waste, it is crucial to begin at the origin.
+This entails minimizing the quantity of waste generated on a daily basis.

-For instance, when eating out at a restaurant, it’s best to order only what you can finish preventing unnecessary waste.
+For example, when dining at a restaurant, it is advisable to order only what can be consumed entirely, thus preventing unnecessary waste.

 What is the most popular waste management?